-Diabetes Mellitus is a chronic metabolic disorder in which the body is unable to process carbohydrates, fats, and proteins due to an ineffective use of insulin within the body.
-This then results in high blood glucose levels in the bloodstream.
+Diabetes Mellitus (DM) is a chronic metabolic disorder in which the body is unable to process carbohydrates, fats, and proteins due to the ineffective use of insulin within the body.
+This results in high blood glucose levels in the bloodstream.

 Types of Diabetes Mellitus

-Type 2 – This type of diabetes develops over time.
+Type 2 diabetes develops over time.
 It is the result of the body’s inability to use the insulin it produces in a manner that allows for normal blood glucose levels.

-Gestational Diabetes – This form of diabetes develops during pregnancy in individuals that otherwise have never been diagnosed with diabetes in the past.
+Gestational Diabetes develops during pregnancy in individuals that otherwise have never been diagnosed with diabetes in the past.
 It typically resolves after the woman gives birth; however, it increases her risk of developing type 2 diabetes mellitus later in life.

-Prediabetes – This form is a stage in which blood glucose levels are higher than the normal range but not high enough to be classified as type 2 diabetes mellitus.
-Prediabetes is a fasting blood glucose level of 100-125mg/dL.
+Prediabetes is a stage in which blood glucose levels are higher than the normal range but not high enough to be classified as type 2 diabetes mellitus.
+Prediabetes is a fasting blood glucose level of 100-125 mg/dL.

-Hypoglycemia is the medical term used for low blood glucose and is measured at a value below 70mg/dL.
-If this occurs it needs to be treated immediately otherwise it could develop into a medical emergency for the patient.
+Hypoglycemia is the medical term describing low blood glucose and is measured at a value below 70 mg/dL.
+If this occurs, it needs to be treated immediately; otherwise, it could develop into a medical emergency.

 Causes of Hypoglycemia

-Hyperglycemia is the medical term used for high blood glucose levels and occurs as a result of too little insulin being present in the patient’s blood.
-Hyperglycemia is a fasting blood glucose level greater than 125mg/dL or a blood glucose level of 180mg/dL one to two hours after eating.
+Hyperglycemia is the medical term for high blood glucose levels and occurs due to too little insulin in the patient’s blood.
+Hyperglycemia is a fasting blood glucose level greater than 125 mg/dL or a blood glucose level of 180 mg/dL one to two hours after eating.

 Causes of Hyperglycemia